gizemsogancioglu/mood-project/README.md

     * Personality trait regressor

 ## How to run?
 <strong> Run the following command to start docker container.
-Predictions will be saved in /tmp folder. </strong>
+The performance and the feature importances of the trained model will be outputted in the terminal. </strong>

 ```bash
 docker run gizemsogancioglu/mood_img:latest